-Lenia showed us around Kolonaki, Ermou Street, and Syntagma Square.
-This was the day Robert bought his Louis Vuitton bag… I also had a nice retail therapy experience at Attica Department Store, which I definitely recommend.
-Most things were 30% off so I bought three coats and a jumper.
+Lenia showed me around Kolonaki, Ermou Street, and Syntagma Square.
+I also had a nice retail therapy experience at Attica Department Store, which I definitely recommend.
+Most things were 30% off so I bought three coats and a sweater.
 I don’t bother shopping for new clothes in Denmark, only secondhand.
 Aside from the poor selection and bad quality to cost ratio, they’re not designed for petite hourglass-shaped girls.
 Luckily, Athens turned out to be the opposite of all that!
-Now I can toss my old moth-eaten camel coat and the jumper with see-through elbows :)
+Now I can toss my old moth-eaten camel coat and the sweater with see-through elbows :)

 After a solid day of shopping, we stopped off at Osterman for some late afternoon nibbles and wine.
-Osterman is an old fabric shop turned bistro, the atmosphere is oh so glamorous… loved it!
+Osterman is an old fabric shop turned bistro, and the atmosphere is oh so glamorous—loved it!
 We shared the warm goats cheese in a peanut and almond crust with tomato marmalade, gnocchi with gorgonzola and truffle sauce, and of course… fries!

-Lenia had booked us a table at a traditional Greek tavern for 9:30 that evening, but we all decided we’d rather stay in, so we grabbed a couple bottles of wine, headed to her place, and ordered takeaway.
+Lenia had booked us a table at a traditional Greek tavern for 9:30 that evening, but we decided we’d rather stay in, so we grabbed a couple bottles of wine, headed to her place, and ordered takeaway.
 We went traditional Greek with Gyros and Souvlaki… grilled mushrooms instead of meat for me.

-We wanted to try Greek fast food, so we asked at a kiosk for a recommendation and were directed to Pita Pan, which is where I had the halloumi pita I mentioned in my last post.
+I wanted to try Greek fast food, so I asked at a kiosk for a recommendation and was directed to Pita Pan, which is where I had the halloumi pita I mentioned in my last post.
 My version was good, but it wasn’t a ringer for that one so I’ll have to keep trying.

-Our hotel left this note in our room, it’s definitely a sign of the times in Greece.
+The hotel left this note in my room, it’s definitely a sign of the times in Greece.

 I’m also working on a photo post featuring one of my favorite things… you can now see that here ;-)